 George Habel VP/Special Projects Capitol Broadcasting Co.

 Tommy Hunt Retired Former ACC Referee and Supervisor of ACC Football Officials

 Bill Kalkhof Retired, former CEO of Downtown Durham Inc. (1993-2013)

 Jonathon Leach Executive Director of Administration NCCU

 Economic impact calculates the visitor spending related to sports tourism and the economic value sporting events bring to the community.

 Year in Review

-The following charts reflect the income and expenses of the DSC from July 1, 2019 to June 30, 2020.
-With no events to create, host, or support in the last quarter of the year, the DSC has retained funds in anticipation of fueling future activity.
-Actual FY20 expenses were therefore more concentrated in operational areas than what was originally planned.
+The following charts reflect the income and expenses of the DSC from July 1, 2020 to June 30, 2021.
+With fewer events to create, host, or support due to the ongoing pandemic, the DSC has retained funds in anticipation of fueling future activity.
+Actual FY21 expenses were, therefore, more concentrated in operational areas than what was originally planned.

 As part of the brand awareness plan, the DSC has engaged with social media followers by sharing upcoming events and other highlights.
 Be sure to follow @DurhamNCSports on Facebook, Twitter, Instagram, and LinkedIn to stay connected.